R3-Archive/cordapp-example/README.md

 **Unix:**

-     sh runnodes --log-to-console --logging-level=INFO
+     sh runnodes --log-to-console --logging-level=DEBUG

 **Windows:**

-    runnodes.bat --log-to-console --logging-level=INFO
+    runnodes.bat --log-to-console --logging-level=DEBUG

 You should now have four Corda nodes running on your machine serving the example CorDapp.
-(There are other logging levels, i.e. DEBUG and TRACE.)
+(There are other logging levels, i.e. INFO and TRACE.)

 When the nodes have booted up you should see a message like: